aleshaleksey/fansys23/abilities.md

 - Berserk does not have an SP dice cost.
 However, when the berserker trance is over, you lose a number of HP equal to the level of the Berserk ability (so if you have "Berserk I" you lose 1HP).
 - While "berserk", a character may not use Int based skills and has disadvantage on all Wis and Cha based skills while Berserk.
 It has disadvantage on "Tinker" rolls.
 - While "berserk", a character cannot cast spells with a kinetic component and must roll a 1d6 when trying to cast spells with an incantation, losing the spell on a 3 or lower.
-- While "berserk", a character may not use abilities such as "sneak attack".
+- While "berserk", a character may not use abilities such as "precision attack".

 **Berserk Table**: